innodatalabs/redlite/docs/environment_variables.md

 ### PORT

-**Purpose**: Specifies the port number for the RedLite test server.
+**Purpose**: Specifies the port number for the RedLite Web UI.

 **Default**: `8000`

 **When needed**: Optional.
-Only needed when running the RedLite test server and you want to use a different port than the default.
+Only needed when running the RedLite Web UI and you want to use a different port than the default.

 ## API Keys for AI Models